dfinity/motoko/design/DFX-Interface.md

 Resolving Canister aliases
 --------------------------

-For every actor imported using `import "canister:alias"`, the Motoko compiler treats that as `import "ic:canisterid"`, if the command line flag `--actor-alias alias canisterid` is given.
-Here, `canisterid` is the textual representation (e.g. `em77e-bvlzu-aq`).
+For every actor imported using `import "canister:alias"`, the Motoko compiler treats that as `import "ic:⟨canisterid⟩"`, if the command line flag `--actor-alias alias ⟨canisterid⟩` is given.
+Here, `⟨canisterid⟩` is the textual representation (e.g. `em77e-bvlzu-aq`).

 The first argument to `--actor-alias` is the alias without the URL scheme.
 The second argument must be a [textual representation] of the canister id.